connecting

 Pha That Luang Stupa ( the Great Stupa ) is a national symbol of Laos today

 This large gold-covered Buddhist stupa dates back to 3rd century AD when five Arahat monks sent by Emperor Ashoka of India, brought a sacred relic of the Buddha ( believed to be a breastbone ) which was enshrined in the stupa.
 Over the course of time, the stupa and temple complex was reconstructed several times.
 During the 13th century, it was rebuilt as a Khmer temple but fell into ruins.
-In 16th century when King Setthatirath relocated the capital to Vientiane, the structure was reconstructed.
+In 16th century when King Setthatirath relocated the capital to Vientiane, the temple was reconstructed.
 The stupa is 45 meters high surrounded by 30 smaller stupas.
-Pha That Luang was destroyed by the Siamese in 1828 and it was not until early 1900s that the French help restore it to its original design.
-The Franco-Thai war again left the temple heavily destroyed and at the end of World War II, reconstructed again.
+Pha That Luang was destroyed by the Siamese in 1828 and it was not until early 1900s that the French helped restore it to its original design.
+The Franco-Siam conflict again left the temple heavily destroyed and at the end of World War II, it was reconstructed again.

 Around the Full Moon of November is the That Luang Festival with colorful processions of wax candles and monks coming from all over Laos to receive alms.